nextcloud/suspicious_login/README.md

 ## Installation

+> [!NOTE]
+> This app requires a 64-bit environment.
+It will not function properly in a 32-bit environment currently.

 ### Nextcloud 25 and newer

 The app is [shipped](https://docs.nextcloud.com/server/latest/developer_manual/app_publishing_maintenance/release_process.html#shipped-apps) and comes with the installation of Nextcloud Server.
 No additional steps are necessary.